The Homotopy Braces Formality Morphism: Our conventions about (colored) operads

+\end{enumerate} These data have to satisfy the following conditions: \begin{enumerate} \item The actions of the permutation group elements $\sigma\in S_n$ assemble to a (right) representation of $S_n$. \item (Equivariance) The composition morphisms are equivariant under the right $S_n$ action. \item (Unit axiom) For all colors $c,c_1,\dots, c_n\in C$ and each $x\in \op P^c(c_1,\dots, c_n)$ we have

+\item (Associativity) The composition is associative in the natural way.\footnote{We refer to \cite[section 2.1]{leinsterbook} for more details.} \end{enumerate} An operad is a $C$-colored operad for a one-element set $C$. \end{defi} To simplify the notation, we will often use a finite set of natural numbers $C=\{1,\dots,f\}$ as our set of colors.
+Then we use the shorthand notation

+for the operations with $n_i$ inputs of color $i$ and the output of color $j$.
+If the set of colors $C$ contains only a single color, we will omit the designation of that color and just write $\op P(n)$ for the space of $n$-ary operations, and $\mathit{id}$ for the operadic unit.

+For later use, we will also need a slightly weaker modification of the notion of colored operad. \begin{defi} Let $C$ be a finite set and $d\in C$ be a fixed element.
+A $C$-colored operad \emph{nonsymmetric in color $d$} is the same data as a $C$-colored operad, except that it is only required to provide the action \eqref{equ:sigmaacts} of symmetric group elements $\sigma \in S_n$ on

+that leave invariant the relative order of the colors $c_j$ which are equal to the fixed color $d$.
+The axioms to be satisfied by the composition operation are weakened by requiring equivariance only with respect to symmetric group elements for which the action is defined. \end{defi}

+As mentioned above, we now want to give names to commonly encountered pieces of colored operads, so as to simplify the discussion in the following sections.

 \begin{defi} Let $\op P$ be an operad.
-A $\op P$-\emph{moperad} $\op P_1$ is the following data: \begin{enumerate} \item A collection of right $S_k$ modules $\op P_1(k)$, $k=0,1,2,\dots$.
+A $\op P$-\emph{module operad} (or short: $\op P$-\emph{moperad}) $\op P_1$ is the following data: \begin{enumerate} \item A collection of right $S_k$ modules $\op P_1(k)$, $k=0,1,2,\dots$.
 Here $\op P_1(k)$ will be thought of as a space of operations with $k$ inputs in one color, and one input and the output in another. \item A unit element $\mathit{id}_1\in \op P_1(0)$. \item Composition morphisms

 for each $k=0,1,\dots$ and any $m_1,\dots,m_k\in \Z_{\geq 0}$. \end{enumerate} These data are required to satisfy the following axioms \begin{enumerate} \item (Equivariance) The composition is equivariant under the symmetric group action. \item (Unit axiom)